 Moose Jaw… A Great Place to Call Home

-2017 HOUSING OUTLOOK According to CMHC’s Market Outlook Report for the Prairie Region, economic conditions have remained weak, as the low commodity environment continued to negatively affect economic activity and consequently, labour market conditions.
+According to CMHC’s Market Outlook Report for the Prairie Region, economic conditions have remained weak, as the low commodity environment continued to negatively affect economic activity and consequently, labour market conditions.
 As a result, builders have lowered new production focusing instead on inventory reduction, especially multi-family units.
-Housing starts are forecasted to stabilize in 2017 as inventory reduction olds back growth.
-By 2018, reduced inventories, stronger economic and employment growth will increase housing starts.
+Housing starts are forecasted to stabilize in 2018 as inventory reduction holds back growth.
+By 2019, reduced inventories, stronger economic and employment growth will increase housing starts.
 In Saskatchewan total housing starts are projected to increase to 4,600 to 5,200 units in 2017 and 4,900 to 5,500 in 2018, compared to the 5,000 units built in 2016 and 5149 units in 2015.

 For the same reasons, the number of resale transaction in Saskatchewan is also down but improving economic conditions should gradually lift the number of MLS sales.
 In Saskatchewan, resales are projected to stabilize in 2017 to a range of 11,600 to 11,900 transactions, compared to 11,500 - 11,700 MLS sales in 2016 and 12,245 sales in 2015.